jacksonianrtaylor/movie_rec_proj/README.md

 5. Kaggle Requirements:

-    * Upon running the first cell, the user will be asked for their username and key which can be found in a fresh api token from kaggle.
+    * Upon running the first cell, the user will be asked for their username and key which can be found in a fresh api token from kaggle.com.

     * Instructions to get api token to authenticate the data request(Note: kaggle account required):
         1. Sign into kaggle.